AdobeDocs/experience-manager-64.en/help/sites/administering/using/rich-text-editor.md

 * More information about HTML Rules for links is also available.

-These can be used to extend and customize your own RTE, for example:

-* To list the anchors available in the page when creating a link you can provide your own implementation of the LinkPlugin.
+The above options can be used to extend and customize your own RTE.
+For example, to list the anchors available in the page when creating a link you can provide your own implementation of the `LinkPlugin`.

 ## Known limitations {#known-limitations}